Visit our knowledge base to learn more or get in touch with support.

 Particle Amount lets you quickly change the amount of particles shown for previewing.
 This is especially useful when the Emitter> Particles/sec control is keyframed.

 Depth of Field (DOF) controls simulate the focus of a real world camera.
 DOF does this by mimicking the way that a real camera cannot maintain sharp focus in all depths of a scene.
 Depth of Field is useful for increasing the realism of a scene.
 It is also useful for matching your Particular effect to footage shot with a real camera where Depth of Field is apparent.

 By default, DOF is turned on with the Camera Settings option.
 Choose the Off option to turn off DOF.
 Read more about how to use Depth of Field.

 Left to right, Depth of Field set to Off and Camera Settings (On).

 This control sets the kind of render that Depth of Field provides.
 This setting only affects Sprite and Textured Polygon, and is greyed for other Particle Types.
 There are two Depth of Field Types.

 Opacity sets the transparency of the entire Particular layer.
-This option is active when Blend Mode is set to any option other than None.
 The default value of 100 makes the particles fully opaque.
 Lower values make the particles more transparent.

 Motion Blur gives a smooth look to fast-moving particles, like a real world camera does Read more on the Motion Blur group page.